btcpayserver/btcpayserver-docker/README.md

 dotnet run
 ```

-This will generate your docker-compose in the `Generated` folder, which you can then try for yourself.
+This will generate your docker-compose in the `Generated` folder, which you can then run and test.

-Note that BTCPayServer developers will not spend time testing your image, so make sure it works.
+Note that BTCPayServer developers will not spend excessive time testing your image, so make sure it works.

 # FAQ